hpc2n/gpu-course/1.basics/2.threads/README.md

 ## Objectives

- - Learn what CUDA kernels.
+ - Learn what CUDA kernels are.
  - Learn what threads, thread blocks and grids are.

 ## Remark